 Throughout Bavaria, museum shops with an interesting range of high-quality souvenir articles were established in most objects of the department's properties.

 Route markings and information systems will help visitors find their way to and around the properties and indicate even more clearly the particular objects of interest.
-In addition, on the basis of new educational concepts for museums, comprehensive guiding programmes have been developed and regular guided tours with particular themes are offered during the evening opening times in the big properties.
+In addition, on the basis of new educational concepts for museums, comprehensive guiding programmes have been developed and regular guided tours with particular themes are offered.

 The Bavarian Palace Department has undertaken to open the historical buildings and complexes and inject life into them, bring out the attractions of these cultural monuments and generate a lively interest in the state palaces, gardens and lakes.
 The considerable extension of the opening times was a major step in this direction.
 The success of the large (and small) special exhibitions and the very well attended tours on special topics have encouraged us to try and also attract visitors who still only know Bavaria’s palaces from the outside.